-The contractor shall provide all information and reports required by the Regulations or directives issued pursuant thereto, and shall permit access to its books, records, accounts, other sources of information and its facilities as may be determined by the contracting agency or the appropriate federal agency to be pertinent to ascertain compliance with such Regulations, orders and instructions.
-Where any information required of a contractor is in the exclusive possession of another who fails or refuses to furnish this information, the contractor shall so certify to WISDOT or the USDOT as appropriate, and shall set forth what efforts it has made to obtain the information.
+The contractor/consultant shall provide all information and reports required by the Regulations or directives issued pursuant thereto, and shall permit access to its books, records, accounts, other sources of information, and its facilities as may be determined by the agency that engages or hires the contractor/consultant or the appropriate federal agency to be pertinent to ascertain compliance with such Regulations, orders and instructions.
+Where any information required of a contractor/consultant is in the exclusive possession of another who fails or refuses to furnish this information, the contractor/consultant shall so certify to WISDOT or the USDOT as appropriate, and shall set forth what efforts it has made to obtain the information.